nikhilsinghmahar/quote-app/README.md

 # quote-app
-Description:
+#Description:
-1.The Quote Generator App is a simple web application that displays a random inspirational quote each time the user clicks the "New Quote" button.
+#The Quote Generator App is a simple web application that displays a random
+inspirational quote each time the user clicks the "New Quote" button.
 The app is built using HTML, CSS, and JavaScript.